jandejongh/jmididevice/README.md

 ### Screenshot
 Upon starting the main method in jmididevice, the following screen (well, more or less) will pop up.
+(As of v0.3.0, the ME-80 Patch Editor is no longer opened automatically by the main program; you must do so by using the Device/New/BOSS ME-80 menu entry.)

 ![](resources/images/Screenshot_JMe80_v0.1.0_Full.png)